 KIAR is an opportunity to travel back in time and to relive in history as well as experience natural beauty.
 This year we are going to organize a one-month-long residency (30 days) and two months long residency (60 days).
 There will be four Residency programs.
 Each time max.
 2 applicants will be selected.

 (* If participants are interested, KIAR will arrange 7 days of trekking during the residency program.
 But participants will be responsible for all expenses for Trekking.
 This year we have selected Langtang valley to Kyanjin Gompa trek and Annapurna Base Camp – ABC trek.)

-Duration / Period of residencies (one month / 30 days or two months / 60 days)
+Duration / Period of residencies (one month / 30 days)

 1st period: March / April